fonnesbeck/Bios6301/README.md

 ## Schedule

-* Lectures: TBA
+* Lectures: Mondays, 1-3pm; location TBA
 * Office hours: By appointment

 ## Course Synopsis

 This course is designed to provide students the fundamental skills for effective statistical programming.
 Students will learn to use R (a statistical programming language) and STATA (a commercial statistics package) for data manipulation, database querying, report generation, and data summarization and analysis.
 Topics will include importing, manipulating and documenting data, generation of scientific graphics, reproducible research, procedural and object-oriented programming, and an introduction to sampling and bootstrapping.
-Students will also be introduced to LaTeX and Sweave for report writing, version control using Git, and basic SQL programming.
+Students will also be introduced to LaTeX and knitr for report writing, version control using Git, and basic SQL programming.

 Prerequisites: None